Everything You Need to Know About Asthma & Gas Stoves

-Researchers from the University of Queensland published a study in the Medical Journal of Australia which used statistical analysis to predict the association of gas stoves and asthma.
+We’ll be looking into research from the University of Queensland in the Medical Journal of Australia which used statistical analysis to predict the association of gas stoves and asthma.
 Nearly 13,000 households were used in the study which highlighted the effects of the by-products from gas cooking.

 How do we get these by-products exactly?
 It’s simply a result of how gas stoves work!